FarFlyField/OSRE_DELIVERABLE/README.md

 * **Vmtouch** that can show the result of memory usage.

 Follow my instructions and let me layout the steps first:
-1.  steps of installation on CPU, include cloning the needed repositories and set them up.
+1.  steps of installation on CPU, include cloning the needed repositories and setting them up.
 2.  navigate into the directory to run the exepriments.
 3. learn how to use the scripts to reproduce the images.